developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 -----

-#### To generate a trusted certificate:
+#### 1. Generate a trusted certificate

-**NOTE**: To prepare an *existing* private key for CA submission, skip to Step 4.
+**NOTE**: To prepare a CSR from an *existing* private key, skip to Step 4.

-1. **Open a command-prompt window** (`cmd.exe`) and navigate to the folder containing OpenSSL.
+**&#49;.
+Open a command-prompt window** (`cmd.exe`) and navigate to the folder containing OpenSSL.

-2. **Generate a private key** using the following command:
+**&#50;.
+Generate a private key** with the desired file name (i.e. `myPrivate.key`) using the following command:

         :::terminal
-        genrsa -des3 -out server.key 1024
+        genrsa -des3 -out myPrivate.key 1024

+* This RSA key can be protected with 1024-bit (shown) or 2048-bit triple-DES encryption.
-  A prompt appears asking for a pass phrase.
+* A prompt appears asking for a pass phrase.

-3. Create and **enter a pass phrase** (and record it for later reference).<br>
+**&#51;.
+Create and enter a pass phrase** and <u>record it for later reference</u>.<br>

-  A file called `server.key` is created in the current directory.
-This will be used later.
+* A file called `myPrivate.key` is created in the current directory.

-4. **Generate a key and CSR for submission to a CA** using the following command:
+**&#52;.
+Generate a CSR file** from the `.key` file created in the previous step using the following command:

         :::terminal
-        req –new –key private.key -sha256 –out CSR.csr
+        req –new –key myPrivate.key -sha256 –out myPrivate.csr

-5. Enter the following command to make a CSR for the server-side certificate:

-        :::terminal
-        req -new -key server.key -sha256  -out server.csr

- A prompt appears for the X.509 attributes of the certificate. <br>
+* Several prompts appear for entering optional X.509 attributes of the certificate.<br>

-6. Enter information based on the environment or leave blank by hitting the ENTER key.<br>
+**&#53;.
+Enter information based on the environment** or leave blank by hitting the ENTER key.<br>

-**The** `server.csr` **is generated** and can be submitted to a CA for signing.
+**The Certificate Signing Request** `myPrivate.csr` **is ready** to be submitted to a certificate authority.

 -----

-### Self-Signed Certificate
+#### 2. Generate a self-signed certificate
 A self-signed certificate can be used for testing and other internal purposes, or as an interim solution while waiting for signing from a certificate authority.
-Self-signed certificates return "signing certificate authority is unknown and not trusted" or a similar message on browsers.
+Self-signed certificates cause display of "signing certificate authority is unknown and not trusted" or a similar message on browsers.
 Use the following steps to create a self-signed certificate using OpenSSL.

-#### To generate a self-signed certificate

-1. **Enter the following command** for a certificate good for one year:
+**&#54;.
+Generate a one-year certificate** using the following command:

         :::terminal
-        x509 -req -days 365 -in server.csr -signkey server.key -sha256 -out server.crt
+        x509 -req -days 365 -in server.csr -signkey myPrivate.key -sha256 -out mySigned.crt

-Enter pass phrase for server.key:

-2. You must enter the pass phrase for the server.key that you entered in the step 1 above.
+**&#55;.
+When prompted, enter the pass phrase for** `myPrivate.key` created in the Step 3, above.

-3. The server.crt generates in your default location  and you need to use this CRT to convert it to PEM format, which can be readable by Reporter.
+##### A file called `mySigned.crt` is generated in the current folder.
+Follow the steps in Part 3 to complete the process.

 -----

-### IV.
-Convert the CRT to PEM format
+#### 3. Convert CRT to PEM

-Now you should have generated .key and .crt file handy.
-These two files are used to generate pfx certificate

-Give following command in command prompt :
+The final steps use the `.key` and `.crt` files to generate a `.pfx` certificate for import into StageNow.

+**&#56;.
+At the command prompt, enter the following command**:

     :::terminal
-    pkcs12 -export -out filename.pfx -inkey filename.key -in filename.crt
+    pkcs12 -export -out trustedCert.pfx -inkey myPrivate.key -in mySigned.crt

-`filename.pfx` is the name of `.pfx` certificate you want to generate, `filename.key` is the name of the `.key` file generated in earlier steps and `filename.crt` is the name of the `.crt` file generated in earlier steps.

-#### The certificate is ready to be used in StageNow.
+#### The certificate `trustedCert.pfx` is ready to be imported into StageNow for use in Trusted Staging.